nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 You can look at the header files for these generated classes to see what operations they provide.
-In the next sections we will provide some example uses of these operations.
+In the next sections, we will provide some example uses of these operations.

 #### Write and Run One Test